 The identity of the coordinator: European Regions Network for the Application of Communications Technology (ERNACT)

-The focus of The Public Link (TPL) is to test the application of new technologies in the provision of public services.
+The focus of The Public Link (TPL) is to test the new technologies in the provision of public services.

 This is to ensure maximum usability of essential assets and availability of skills and capacity to use them effectively by local governments and a broader set of stakeholders.

-The project has commenced with a series of online workshops to test digital tools that can support the co-creation process.
-The first solution that partners have tested is the online communication platform Discord.
+The project has started with a series of online workshops where digital tools are tested.
+The first solution tested by the partners is the online communication platform Discord.

-– In this first part of the project, we will test different digital tools that can support the co-creation of the services planned in the different regions.
+In the first part of the TPL project, we have tested various social digital tools.
+These can support the collaboration to create planned services in the different areas.